syncfusion-content/maui-docs/MAUI/DataGrid/grid-events.md

 ## Cell Tap Events

-The `Datagrid` provides the following Events to handle interactions to the cells.
+The `Datagrid` provides the following events for handling interactions with the cells.

-* [CellTapped](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_CellTapped) : Called when a tap with a cell has occurred.
+* [CellTapped](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_CellTapped) : Called when a tap on a cell has occurred.
 * [CellDoubleTapped](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_CellDoubleTapped) : Called when the user has tapped a cell with a primary button at the same cell twice in quick succession.
 * [CellLongPress](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_CellLongPress) : Called when a long-press gesture with a primary button has been recognized for a cell.
 * [CellRightTapped](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_CellRightTapped) : Called when a right-click mouse gesture has been recognized on a cell.